 Forgetful?
 Disorganized?
 Time-blind?
-These apps won’t cure your ADHD, but they can help level the playing field — if used consistently.
+These apps won’t cure your ADHD symptoms, but they can help level the playing field — if used consistently.
 (And that’s really the hard part, isn’t it?)

 Tapping into apps didn’t cure my ADHD, just like taking that salmon-colored pill didn’t make my symptoms disappear.
 But using a range of apps has allowed me to evolve from tech geek to productivity geek.
 When you go through life being clueless about managing any of the details of life, and then you crack the code, it’s hard not to geek out.

 Technology is a great equalizer that can level the playing field for those of us with ADHD.
 But with all the gadgets, gizmos, alarms, bells, and whistles that technology provides, understanding its limitations will help you maximize what you get from it.
 Setting a reminder to “reply to boss’s e-mail” is not the same as responding with a well-crafted message to explain why the $250 you spent on Super Sticky Post-it notes was a good investment.
 Writing down “do taxes” will not get your taxes done.

 Still, the apps and tools listed here have helped me a lot.
 I have organized the list to address areas that challenge adults with ADHD the most: managing distractions; managing information; managing time; enhancing creativity; getting more sleep and being more productive.
 Use these apps and prosper.